vimist/vimist.github.io/_posts/2019-01-30-Steganographic-Packets.md

 1. Calculate the interval between packets.
 2. Find the closest value in our encoding scheme.
 3. Store the looked up value until we have a full 8 bits (a byte, two nibbles).
-4. Convert our 8 bits to decimal (implicit when programmed).
+4. Convert our 8 bits to decimal.
 5. Look up the value to recover the original byte value.

 |Interval|Closest Encoding|Looked Up Value|Full Byte|Decimal Value|ASCII|